-The majority of agencies performed well in the Board Governance section, with the average and median scores for all agencies ranging between 7.5 and 9.0.
-Agencies in the Education, Provision of Basic Necessities, and Services for Children categories received a perfect score of 10, indicating superior performance.
-Overall, over half of all agencies scored 8 or more for Board Governance.
-A number of agencies in all categories except Services for Children and Services for People with Disabilities scored less than 5, indicating that there is still room for improvement.
+The majority of agencies performed well in the Board Governance section, with the average and median scores for all agencies ranging between 7.6 and 8.5.
+One agency in the Education category received a perfect score of 10, indicating superior performance.
+A number of agencies in all categories except Prevention and Treatment of Substance Abuse, Provision of Basic Necessities, and Services for Seniors scored less than 5, indicating that there is still room for improvement.
+Overall, almost half of all agencies scored 8 or more for Board Governance.